tdutrion/continuous-deployment/README.md

 Assuming `./` as your current directory, empty for now.

-Clone this repository in the `./project` folder.
+Clone this repository in the `./project` folder (`git clone git@github.com:tdutrion/continuous-deployment.git project`).

 Then create an empty repository using `mkdir remote && cd remote && git init --bare`.